 Consider setting up a traditional IRA and making a nondeductible contribution to it.
 Then, immediately convert the amount in the traditional IRA to a Roth account with minimal tax impact.
 This strategy is often referred to as a backdoor Roth IRA.
-We recommend checking with your advisor to confirm eligibility.
+We recommend checking with your advisor to confirm your eligibility and that this is a good strategy for you.